RoboSats/robosats/docs/_pages/docs/03-understand/13-fees.md

 Fees work to improve the platform's end-user experience through continuing development, offering multilingual support, and building out guides for interacting with the platform.

 Fees in turn reward the volunteer GitHub developers and contributors for completing tasks that are [elligible for earning bitcoin](https://github.com/users/Reckless-Satoshi/projects/2).
 Check it out!
-If you earn satoshis for your contributions, then fees incurred while using RoboSats would be sufficiently covered!
+If you earn Sats for your contributions, then fees incurred while using RoboSats would be sufficiently covered!

 Implementing fees also helps mitigate the opportunity for denial of service attacks by malicious bots congesting the RoboSats coordinator.